fhiso/legacy-format/serialization.md

         PLB  ::= Delim?
 LB S?

-    Implementations producing *lines* SHOULD use the same sting matching `LB` for all *terminators* within a single serialization.
+    Implementations producing *lines* SHOULD use the same sting matching `LB` for all *terminators* within a single serialisation.

 ### Structure to/from line(s)